Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

 ```

 #### Using Classes
-The following function receives a `RegistryCheck` parameter and
+The following function receives a `RegistryCheck` parameter and checks to see if the target value exists.
+If the target value exists, then a dynamic condition is used to verify the value.
+If the value is verified, then the `RegistryCheck.Success` is set to `true`.
+For reporting and debugging purposes, `RegistryCheck.SetValue` is set to registry value.
 ```powershell
 Function Test-SecurityBaseline {
     [CmdletBinding()]